TerraFusion/basicFusion/README.txt

 The HDF5 (or HDF4) libraries might want access to JPEG libraries, so if you get errors about JPEG libraries, try updating or installing those.

+---ROGER---

+To build the code at roger(ncsa cyberGIS clustor), do the following:

+1) Copy Makefile.roger to Makefile
+2) Load necessary modules
+   module load zlib libjpeg hdf4/4.2.12 module load zlib hdf5
+3) Run make under the package root directory make
+4) Run the program for the sample orbit data at roger (1) Copy the file that includes the input HDF4 files Two files are provided.
+They are under /inputFileDebug. roger_small_input.txt is a subset of all the needed HDF4 files in one bit.
+       It is good for the debugging purpose. roger_large_input.txt includes all the needed HDF4 files in one orbit.
+       Under the package root,
+       cd exe
+       cp ../inputFileDebug/roger_large_input.txt .
+       cp ../inputFileDebug/roger_small_input.txt .
+   (2) Run the unpacked option, set the environment variable TERRA_DATA_UNPACK=1 first
+       otherwise, just run the following:
+       ./TERRArepackage <your_output_fused_HDF5_file> roger_large_input.txt

 ---BLUE WATERS---

 Steps to compile and run on Blue Waters: